pmean/build-website/text/06/WhereToGo.md

 lists the keynote lectures, tutorials, and a panel discussion on getting recognition for excellence in computational statistics.

-I\'m not sure which of these conferences I will end up attending, but they all look good.
+I'm not sure which of these conferences I will end up attending, but they all look good.

-This page was written by Steve Simon while working at Children\'s Mercy Hospital.
-Although I do not hold the copyright for this material, I am reproducing it here as a service, as it is no longer available on the Children\'s Mercy Hospital website.
+This page was written by Steve Simon while working at Children's Mercy Hospital.
+Although I do not hold the copyright for this material, I am reproducing it here as a service, as it is no longer available on the Children's Mercy Hospital website.
 Need more information?
 I have a page with [general help resources](../GeneralHelp.html).
 You can also browse for pages similar to this one at [Category: Professional details](../category/ProfessionalDetails.html).